Chloé Lukasiak: Fashion and endorsements

-In 2015, she appeared as the lead for Jess Godwin's song "Fool Me Once", Solveig Romero's "Turn It Up" and Bianca Ryan's "Alice", as well as "Wrapped Up For Christmas" by Forever in Your Mind.

-In 2016, Lukasiak appeared in AJ Lehrman's music video for his new single "Tongue" and a video for transgender vocalist Ali J for her cover of "Piece By Piece" by Kelly Clarkson, which was featured on CNN.

-Lukasiak had a supporting role in her former Dance Moms costar Nia Sioux's music video for her song "Dance (Just Rock)" in 2017.

-Lukasiak most recently appeared in a music video in 2019 for Barbie called "We're Taking Over."

-Writing career
+Writing

 During her second year of high school Lukasiak took a creative writing class.
 After that she began writing short stories and poems and decided to pursue a career in writing.
 She contributed a piece detailing her experience with overcoming bullying in the 2016 Pulse Spikes book "Ignite!".

 Lukasiak signed with Bloomsbury Publishing in 2017 and the next year released her debut book Girl on Pointe: Chloe's Guide to Taking On The World.
 Lukasiak also wrote, prepared and gave a speech at the 2017 UN International Day of Peace at the United Nations Headquarters in New York City, New York.

 In 2018, Lukasiak teamed up with Girls' Life to launch Chloe's Book Club.
 In 2020, the partnership ended and the book club became Bestie Book Club.
 In February 2021, Lukasiak re-launched the book club under her own leadership rather than under a partnership.
 On November 18, 2021, it was announced that Lukasiak partnered up with Literati for her book club now titled Let's Escape.
 The book club ran for a little over a year before Literati discontinued their adult book clubs in January 2023.

 In May 2020, Lukasiak created an Instagram account dedicated to sharing things that she has written with her fans and has announced her intention to write a fantasy book series.
 In April 2021, Lukasiak announced that she had written a piece of Rosie Day's upcoming book Instructions for a Teenage Armageddon: 30 Kick-Ass Women On How To Take Over The World.
 The book was released on October 14, 2021.